vprzybylo/cocpit/README.md

 * <a href="https://www.python.org/"><a href="https://pytorch.org/docs/stable/torchvision/models.html">Python</a> </a>
 * <a href="https://pytorch.org/docs/stable/torchvision/models.html">Pytorch</a>
 * <a href="http://www.specinc.com/sites/default/files/software_and_manuals/CPI_Post Processing Software Manual_rev1.2_20120116.pdf">cpiview</a>
-  * Desktop-developed software will need to be used to extract ''sheets'' of CPI images from region of interest (ROI) files output from the CPI probe should new data be wished to be processed and classified.
+  * Desktop-developed software are used to extract ''sheets'' of CPI images from region of interest (ROI) files output from the CPI probe
+  * Should image "sheets" be available on campaign archives, the following schematic shows how individual images are extracted
-  * A conceptual diagram follows with corresponding code under cocpit/process_png_sheets_with_text.py
+  * Code for the conceptual diagram is located in cocpit/process_png_sheets_with_text.py
   * <p align='center'><img src="README_graphics/flow_chart_sheets-1.png"/></p>

 * <a href="https://www.nvidia.com/en-us/">nvidia</a>